Name

 max_topic_alias number

 This option sets the maximum number topic aliases that an MQTT v5 client is allowed to create.
 This option applies per listener.
 Defaults to 10.
-Set to 0 to disallow topic aliases.
+Set to 0 to disallow topic aliases from clients.
 The maximum value possible is 65535.

 Not reloaded on reload signal.